HarryDotMYx/HarryDotMYx/README.md

 # How can i contact you?
 - Nah, Please do not contact me 🙃
 - i didn't know about everything 🫤
-- Yes, im useless guys ever. 😔
+- Yes, im useless guy ever. 😔
 - Please, Do not bullying me.
 Just hate me.
 Okay? 😖